cjdbarlow/Part-One/diffusing_capacity_and_limitation.md

 * Impairment of diffusion capacity causes type 1 respiratory failure as oxygen is affected to a much greater extent than carbon dioxide

 ###Other Gases
-* Due to its high affinity for haemoglobin **carbon monoxide** partial pressures in blood remain low during diffusion (as it has uptake onto haemoglobin)
-* **Carbon monoxide** is therefore **diffusion limited**
+* **Carbon monoxide**
-This is why it is used to test for diffusion capacity

-* **Nitrous oxide** is not bound to haemoglobin and is relatively insoluble, so equilibrium is reached quickly and it is therefore **perfusion limited**
+Diffusion limited due to:
+  * High affinity for haemoglobin
+  Continual uptake into Hb results in a low partial pressures in blood.

+* **Nitrous oxide**
+Perfusion limited as equilibrium between alveolus and blood is rapidly reached as it is:
+  * Not bound to haemoglobin
+  * Relatively insoluble

 ##Diffusion Capacity
 * Measurement of the ability of the lung to transfer gases
 * Measured as DL<sub>CO</sub> or diffusing capacity of the lung for carbon monoxide
+Carbon monoxide is used as it is a diffusion limited gas.
 * Process:
   * Vital capacity breath of 0.3% CO
   * Held for 10s and exhaled